NYU-robot-learning/inspire-sdk/README.md

 ## Hand Operator (Inverse Kinematics)

 The `InspireHandOperator` provides inverse kinematics to control the hand using fingertip target positions in 3D space.
+Simply provide where you want each fingertip to be, and the operator handles the conversion to motor commands.

 ### Usage